kaidez/kaidez.github.io/_posts/2017-11-01-state-of-javascript.md

 Mozilla rose to prominence during this time.
 Apple would release the Mac OS X operating system, setting them up for the world dominance they currently enjoy.

 And companies like Google would play around with a little-known piece of web browser technology called <code>XMLHttpRequest</code>.
-It allowed data to load onto the page without the page needing to be fully refreshed.
+It allowed data to load onto the web page without the page needing to be fully refreshed.

 Google used <code>XMLHttpRequest</code> to build Gmail and Google Maps, two apps that load new data on the page without having to refresh it. <code>XMLHttpRequest</code> was awesome and other companies also created apps with the same functionality.